AICPA CPA-REG test prep are organized by killexams

 REG section of the Exam.
 Additionally, it should be noted that the number of

-tasks associated with a particular content group or course is not indicative of the
+tasks associated with a particular content group or Topic is not indicative of the

-extent such content group, course or related skill level will be assessed on the
+extent such content group, Topic or related skill level will be assessed on the

 Exam.
 Similarly, examples provided within the task statements should not be